Results May Vary: Promotion

-To promote Results May Vary, Durst filmed music videos for "Eat You Alive" and "Behind Blue Eyes" featuring Thora Birch and Halle Berry, respectively.
+Durst filmed music videos for "Eat You Alive" and "Behind Blue Eyes" featuring Thora Birch and Halle Berry, respectively.
 The video for "Eat You Alive" appeared on MTV before Results May Vary was released, and the album was featured on Total Request Live.
 Limp Bizkit were going to record a music video for Results May Vary's song "Build a Bridge".
 However, no music video for "Build a Bridge" was recorded.
 Limp Bizkit performed "Crack Addict" and "Rollin'" during WrestleMania XIX with guitarists Mike Smith and Brian Welch, and "Crack Addict" was played on television commercials for the event.
 Although "Crack Addict" was the planned first single from Results May Vary, the song was omitted from the album.

 Released on September 23, 2003, Results May Vary peaked at number three on the Billboard 200 with sales of at least 325,000 copies in its first week of being released, ending Limp Bizkit's number-one streak on the chart.
 This would also be Limp Bizkit's 3rd and final album to enter the Top 10 of the Billboard 200.
 In three weeks of being released, the album had sold at least 500,000 copies.
 After thirteen weeks, Results May Vary sold at least 1,000,000 copies.
 Results May Vary was certified platinum by the Recording Industry Association of America (RIAA) on June 3, 2008 and was certified gold by the British Phonographic Industry (BPI) on October 10, 2003.
 Results May Vary had sales of 1,337,356 copies in the United States.
 The album's cover of "Behind Blue Eyes" peaked at number 71 on the Billboard Hot 100, peaked at number 25 on the Mainstream Top 40 chart, and was certified gold by the RIAA on January 26, 2005.
 "Eat You Alive" peaked at number 16 on the Mainstream Rock chart and number 20 on the Modern Rock Tracks chart, and "Almost Over" peaked at number 33 on the Mainstream Rock chart, despite not receiving a single release.
-Results May Vary had less mainstream success than previous Limp Bizkit albums such as Significant Other and Chocolate Starfish and the Hot Dog Flavored Water.
+Results May Vary had far less mainstream success than previous Limp Bizkit albums such as Significant Other and Chocolate Starfish and the Hot Dog Flavored Water.
+Numerous media outlets described the reception of the album as a possible "career killer" for Durst and the band.